sajswl/encryptonize-core/documentation/api/api-v2.md

 ## `enc.DecryptResponse`

-The structure returned by a `enc.Decrypt` request, it is identical to `enc.EncryptRequest`.
+The structure returned by a `enc.Decrypt` request.
+It consists of the plaintext of the provided cipheretext, and the provided associated data.

 | Name              | Type   | Description                           |
 |-------------------|--------|---------------------------------------|